 When I was a kid, I had a cheap refractor telescope and was a member of my high school astronomy club.
 The Netherlands is, however, one of the most light polluted countries in the world, and it is not without reason that I have a mug with this comic printed on its side:

-With not much to see beyond only the brightest of stars and planets, I lost interest in amateur astronomy and moved on to other things.
-With clear skies and a recently discovered comet grazing by the sun, my wife and I couldn’t resist the itch, however, and we drove to the beach and enjoyed largely clear skies.
-We walked to slightly passed beach club Naturel to be as far as way from the city and beach club as we were willing to walk (we also still had to walk back to the car late at night) and settled down to look at the skies.
+With not much to see at the night sky beyond only the brightest of stars and planets, I lost interest in amateur astronomy and moved on to other things.
+However, with clear skies and a recently discovered comet grazing by the sun, my wife and I couldn’t resist the itch.
+We drove to the beach and enjoyed largely clear skies.
+We walked from the parking lot along the beach to a point slightly beyond beach club Naturel to be as far as way from the city and beach club as we were willing to walk (we also still had to walk back to the car late at night) and settled down to look at the skies.

 As the sun set over the horizon, the comet became visible at the night sky as a faint dot with its dust tail pointing up.
 You could only spot it if you knew where to look and what to look for.
 With the light pollution on the horizon, caused by oil rigs and ships, this did not improve much in the hours that followed.
 But hey, once you found it, it’s hard to loose out of sight!